carlos-gg/digitalgarden/content/AI/Deep learning/Deep learning.md

 	- https://arxiv.org/pdf/1511.06409.pdf (Learning to Generate Images With Perceptual Similarity Metrics)
 	- #PAPER [Loss Functions for Image Restoration with Neural Networks (Zhao 2018)](https://arxiv.org/abs/1511.08861)
 	- https://medium.com/@sanari85/rediscovery-of-ssim-index-in-image-reconstruction-ssim-as-a-loss-function-a1ffef7d2be
 		- We use three different metric for comparing each different methods such as DSSIM, MSE, and MAE.
-Structural  dissimilarity(DSSIM)[14]  is  an  image  distance  metric,  that  corresponds better to the human perception than MAE or RMSE.
-MeanSquared  Error(MSE)  measures  the  average  of  the  squares of the errors that is, the average squared difference between the  estimated  values  and  the  actual  value.
-Mean  AbsoluteError  (MAE)  is  the  average  distance  between  each  pixel point. https://arxiv.org/pdf/2001.05372.pdf
+Structural dissimilarity(DSSIM) is an image distance metric, that corresponds better to the human perception than MAE or RMSE.
+Mean Squared Error (MSE) measures the average of the squares of the errors that is, the average squared difference between the estimated values and the actual value.
+Mean Absolute Error (MAE) is the average distance between each pixel point. https://arxiv.org/abs/2001.05372
 - [Deep learning image enhancement insights on loss function engineering](https://towardsdatascience.com/deep-learning-image-enhancement-insights-on-loss-function-engineering-f57ccbb585d7)
 - Mean squared logarithmic error
 	- https://peltarion.com/knowledge-center/documentation/modeling-view/build-an-ai-model/loss-functions/mean-squared-logarithmic-error-(msle)